-When travelling in Sri Lanka, there is a strong risk that the money you spend could help line the pockets of war criminals and human rights abusers.
-For more information about which companies to avoid, visit our list here.
+When travelling in Sri Lanka, there’s a real risk that the money you spend could help line the pockets of war criminals and human rights abusers.
+We have created a list of companies and chains where we believe this risk – and other ethical concerns – may arise.
+For more information about specific companies you might wish to avoid, click here.

 2. Understand the supply chain

-When you book a holiday it is important to understand where your money is going.
-If you book a package tour you will mostly deal with a tour operator (like Thomas Cook or Saga), but they in turn will use an inbound agency (like Aitken Spence or Walkers) who will deal with various hoteliers.They may also organise flights via an airline.
-If you are not going as part of a package you will probably deal with the hoteliers and airlines directly.
+When you book a holiday to Sri Lanka, it is important to understand exactly where your money is going.
+If you book a package holiday, you will most likely deal with a tour operator.
+But that tour operator will in turn use an inbound agency who will arrange bookings with various hoteliers and transport providers.

 3. Use ethical alternatives

-Sri Lanka has many family run hotels and local businesses that can provide you with a wonderfully authentic experience, far more personal than that offered by the big resorts.
-In many places there are also community projects that provide fair employment to local people.
+- In many parts of the country you can find community projects that provide fair employment to local people.
 If you want to visit a tea plantation while in the hill country, try to find one that operates to Fairtrade standards, and ask about the working conditions for tea pickers.